 MONDAY - SATURDAY, 11AM-5PM

-To help facilitate social distancing, we are implementing timed ticketing and limited occupancy.
+To help facilitate social distancing, we are implementing limited occupancy.
 You may pre-purchase Museum tickets in advance to guarantee time slots, though tickets may also be purchased upon arrival.

 Our COVID-19 Safety Pledge is TO:

 Continue to make decisions informed by public health data and expert guidance.

 Deep clean and sanitize with CDC-approved COVID-killing products before re-opening.